xasos/Secret/README.md

 Unofficial API for Secret.

+**Update 12/18/2014:** Secret has changed business models and removed the functionality to view Secrets on the web.

 *Note: This is an unofficial API and is __not__ supported or controlled by Secret itself.
 Any questions, comments, feedback or feature requests should be directed to [xasos](http://github.com/xasos) or via an [issue](https://github.com/xasos/Secret/issues) in this repo.*

 **NOTICE**: Not complete, under active development.